- Sort by Topic:

 No. In Texas, transmission and distribution services remain regulated to ensure reliability.

 However, customers have a choice for their retail electric provider – the company that buys electricity on your behalf and bills you for energy services.

 Just as America made the switch from analog television to digital format in 2009, much of America is now making the switch from analog electricity meters to digital meters to lay the groundwork for a more efficient power system in each state.
 This rollout is part of a long-term statewide initiative, led by the Public Utility Commission of Texas.

-TNMP began its advanced meter deployment in 2011 and will continue installing advanced meters through 2016 throughout its service area to provide customers with more control over their energy usage and energy budget.
+TNMP began its advanced meter deployment in 2011 and will continue installing advanced meters through 2016 throughout its service area.
+The deployment provides customers with more control over their energy usage and energy budget and will enable TNMP to respond to power outages more quickly starting in the near-future.
 The upgrade from analog to digital technology also will provide:

 - A wealth of data on customers on their energy usage through the state web portal, www.SmartMeterTexas.com.

 - Faster meter reading and service connections and disconnections

 - The ability to read meters remotely so customers no longer have to provide access for regular readings

 - Retail electric providers in the state will have the opportunity to offer new programs and services

 An advanced meter is a device attached to a home or building that digitally captures data on power usage every 15 minutes.
 The device uses two-way technology to communicate through the existing cellular network infrastructure and sends accurate real-time meter data to grid operators and utility companies (which also is available to customers through smartmetertexas.com).
 This communication of data from each individual home directly to the utility takes about one minute and occurs once a day.